cloudknit-io/cloudknit/docs/team/onboard.md

-# Onboarding a New Team
+# Onboard a New Team

 When you want to onboard a new team use the following steps:
 1. [Optional] Create a repository that will consist of environments for the team